Thursday, 27 May 2021

 This sort of approximation is very common, and not just among the Chinese either.
 I’ve heard “Kings Cross” (the station in London) consistently being expressed as “King Cross” — mostly by Spanish speakers from South America, but also by Eastern Europeans.

-So, lots of borrowings from British colonial days that are not quite there.
-Just a rough reproduction of what they heard without completely understanding the original words.
+So, lots of borrowings from British colonial days that are not quite there — just a rough reproduction of the sounds that they’d heard without completely understanding the original words.
+A sort of Chinese Whispers.

 (Singapore, 1950s–1970s)

-PS: Another one is my second sister (the rebellious featured in How to dent male chauvinistic behaviour), who consistently writes “Covic”.
+PS: Another one is my second older sister (the rebellious one featured in my blog How to dent male chauvinistic behaviour), who consistently writes “Covic”.
+A Turkish friend in London sends messages referring to Covit — not sure if the mistake is hers or that of the people originating the messages she forwards.

-*An expression of disappointment, indignation, or disbelief.
-This is a hangover from British colonial times, when the British gentleman masters would exclaim “I sayman!” when the wrong wine was served with their meals, or other such crises
+NB: “I say man” (From googling) An expression of disappointment, indignation, or disbelief.
+This is a hangover from British colonial times, when the British gentleman masters would exclaim “I say, man!” when the wrong wine was served with their meals, or other such crises.

 No comments: